GrKoR/ac_python_logger/README.md

 # How to install #

+## Important
+You should enter all the commands from this guide in the command line (in Windows) or in the terminal (in Linux).
+Not in the python shell.

 ## Step 1: python installation ##
-You need a `python 3.7` or newer installed.
+You need a `python 3.11` or newer installed.
 See [Python beginners guide](https://wiki.python.org/moin/BeginnersGuide) for details.

 If you already have the python check it version with this command:
 ```